The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups

-If $X_e \longrightarrow X_v$ represents the $n$th power of a primitive element in $\pi_1(X_v)$, then if the attaching map respects orientations we put a weight of $|n|$ on the end $e$ of $v$; otherwise we put a weight of $-|n|$. \end{defn}
+Let $n$ be the maximal integer such that $X_e \longrightarrow X_v$ represents an $n$th power of an element in $\pi_1(X_v)$.
+Then, if the attaching map respects orientations we, put a weight of $|n|$ on the end $e$ of $v$; otherwise we put a weight of $-|n|$. \end{defn}

 \begin{defn} A connected weighted graph $\Gamma$ determines a graph of spaces $X_\Gamma$. as follows.
 For each vertex (resp.~edge) of $\Gamma$ there is a vertex (resp.~edge) space homeomorphic to $S^1$, all oriented counter-clockwise.
 The edge spaces are attached to the vertex spaces by degree $n$ covers, where $n$ is the weight on the corresponding end of the edge (we take $n < 0$ to mean that the covering map is of degree $|n|$ in the usual sense and it reverses orientations).
 We call $\pi_1(X_\Gamma)$ the \textit{generalised Baumslag--Solitar group associated to $\Gamma$} and $X_\Gamma$ the \textit{generalised Baumslag--Solitar complex associated to $\Gamma$}. \end{defn}